tonystr/tonystr.github.io/articles/regex/index.md

 const regex = /div(erge|erging|ergent|ine|orce)/g;
 ```

-Here we removed 'div' from each word, and out it outside a capturing group.
+Here we removed 'div' from each word, and moved it outside a capturing group.
 The "or" pipes are only scoped to their capturing group.
 This regex matches the same as the previous regex, but it's faster and more compact.
 It can be made even faster and more compact by using more character groups.
 You can also use the *non-capturing* character group by placing ``?:`` after the opening parenthesis.

 ```js
 const regex = /div(?:erg(?:ent|e|ing)|ine|orce)/g;